 - Prep your pool

 - Clean your tools and furniture

 Would you believe that warmer temps are on the way?
 It may still feel like winter in your neck of the woods, but it’s time to start planning for a beautiful, spring landscape.
 Not sure where to start?
-Check out these seven things you can do to spruce up your landscape and be the envy of all your neighbors.
+Check out these eight things you can do to spruce up your landscape and be the envy of all your neighbors.

-Before you roll up your sleeves and break out your tools (or call in the pros), have a look at this list of seven things you can do right now to get your yard in spectacular shape.
+Before you roll up your sleeves and break out your tools (or call in the pros), have a look at this list of eight things you can do right now to get your yard in spectacular shape.